MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     ![Screenshot of the Register API Client for Integrations](/viva/media/learning/wd-s3-2.png)

 4. After creation of API client for integration, you'll get the ClientID and client Secret.
-Copy the client Id and client secret.
+Copy the client ID and client secret.
 This is used on admin portal.

 5. Generate refresh token
     1. Search for task- "View API client", go to tab “API clients for integration”.
 It shows all clients.
 Open the "VivaLearning" client created in previous step.